gfk-ba/meteor-code-guidelines/README.md

           - Please do not put HTML in JSDoc because it will make it less readable
   - Compiling
       - The Meteor framework handles the minifying/compiling of our application, no extra user actions are required.
+  - Linting tool
+      - Always enable JSHINT in your IDE and set it up to use the project's ```.jsinthrc```